All Episodes

 So let's go to the political part of this.

-So there's a there's a cleavage.
+So there's a cleavage.

 The word rot.

-Apparently the Dean family is crazy beyond Howard.
+Apparently, the Dean family is crazy beyond Howard.

 We will leave you to rot.